-Archaeology and its Discontents critically examines the state of archaeology today and its development throughout the twentieth century.
-It makes a powerful case that understanding how humans have created themselves should be the main purpose of archaeology, and that archaeology matters precisely because of the insights it can offer in this area.
+Archaeology and its Discontents examines the state of archaeology today and its development throughout the twentieth century, making a powerful case for new approaches.

-Arguing both for a new purpose for archaeology and for its overall importance to modern society, Archaeology and its Discontents provides a rallying call for archaeologists at all levels, from student to professor and trainee to experienced practitioner.
+Arguing both for new approaches and for the importance of archaeology as a discipline, Archaeology and its Discontents is for archaeologists at all levels, from student to professor and trainee to experienced practitioner.

 Table of Contents

 1. Explanation and understanding

 3. Systems and the dynamics of historical change: The New Archaeology